By: Andrea Nordstrom Caughey

 When it comes to installing uncut stone, an experienced pro works quickly and is your best bet for a good-looking patio with even spaces between stones.

-Pro installation is $12 to $28 per square foot, depending on the stone you choose.
+Pro installation is $12-$28 per sq. ft., depending on the stone you choose.

 Decomposed Granite and Pebble Surfaces

 You’ll probably have to refresh and replenish the granite now and then, as the surface can erode with time, so there’s some preventative maintenance involved.
-Figure about $1 per square foot every three years for upkeep.
+Figure about $1 per sq. ft. every three years for upkeep.

 Also, decomposed granite isn’t solid and furniture legs tend to sink into the stones.
 Adding stabilizers that help bind particles together can strengthen the surface.